 The Funds will be subject to the risks associated with fixed income securities.
 These risks include, among others, interest rate risk, credit/default risk and call/extension risk.
 In general, interest rate risk involves the risk that when interest rates decline, the market value of fixed income securities tends to increase (although some asset-backed securities will have less potential than other debt securities for capital appreciation during periods of declining rates).
 Conversely, when interest rates increase, the market value of fixed income securities tends to decline.
 Credit/default risk involves the risk that an issuer or guarantor could default on its obligations, and a Fund will not recover its investment.
 Call risk and extension risk are normally present in asset-backed securities.
 For example, debtors have the option to prepay their loans.
 Therefore, the duration of an asset-backed security can either shorten (call risk) or lengthen (extension risk).
-In general, if interest rates on new loans fall sufficiently below the interest rates on existing outstanding loans, the rate of prepayment would be expected to increase.
-Conversely, if loan interest rates rise above the interest rates on existing outstanding loans, the rate of prepayment would be expected to decrease.
+In general, if interest rates on new loans fall sufficiently below the interest rates on existing outstanding loans, the rate of prepayment would be expected to decrease.
 In either case, a change in the prepayment rate can result in losses to investors.